alinex/node-format/README.md

   Objects are delimited with curly brackets and use commas to separate each pair, while within each pair the colon ':' character separates the key or name from its value.
+- Date: will be formatted as ISO string and stay as string after parsing
 - null: An empty value, using the word null

 Whitespace (space, horizontal tab, line feed, and carriage return) is allowed